-The directors are also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Responsibilities of the Board of Directors and those charged with governance for the Consolidated Financial Statements adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+113, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.